Lane Thomas Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.21 team ERA ranks 17th across all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.19).

+- Marlins pitchers combine to surrender 158 total home runs at a rate of 1.2 per game (to rank 13th in baseball).

-- Perez makes the start for the Marlins, his 16th of the season.
-He is 5-4 with a 2.68 ERA and 90 strikeouts in 74 2/3 innings pitched.
+- Chargois (2-0) gets the starting nod for the Marlins, his second of the season.

-- In his last appearance on Saturday against the Washington Nationals, the righty threw six innings, giving up no earned runs while surrendering two hits.
+- His most recent time out came in relief on Thursday when the right-hander tossed one scoreless inning against the Washington Nationals without giving up a hit.

 © 2023 Data Skrive.
 All rights reserved.